-Arkansas City Presbyterian Manor Art is Ageless® Exhibit and Reception Features Senior Artists
+Arkansas City PMMA Art is Ageless® Exhibit Features Senior Artists

 Local senior artists will be celebrated March 30 through April 3 at Arkansas City Presbyterian Manor as the community hosts its annual Art is Ageless® exhibit and observes the 40th anniversary of the Art is Ageless® program.